AdobeDocs/advertising.en/help/search-social-commerce/tools/google-campaign-replication-in-microsoft.md

 **[!UICONTROL Credential ID]:** An ID that [!DNL Microsoft® Advertising] uses to represent your [!DNL Google Ads] credentials.

 Auto-generation of [!DNL Microsoft® Advertising] credentials for import is unavailable because of [!DNL Microsoft® Advertising] limitations.
-Contact Adobe technical support or your Adobe Account Team, and they'll generate the credentials and give you the ID.
+Contact your Adobe Account Team, and they'll generate the credentials and give you the ID.

 **[!UICONTROL Target Microsoft® Ads account]:** The synced [!DNL Microsoft® Advertising] account into which campaign data is imported.